 This lack of forward momentum is also evident in the city's Vision Zero plan, which has set a goal to eliminate fatalities and serious injuries among people walking, biking and driving.
 Without dedicated funding for the plan, progress on this goal is unlikely.

 We call upon Mayor Emanuel and the Chicago City Council to commit to spending a fair share of city transportation dollars on a new, dedicated Bike Walk Fund of $20 million annually.

-Add your name to our petition to Mayor Emanuel and Chicago City Council.
+Add your name to our petition to the next Mayor and Chicago City Council.

 This fund should be used for new biking and walking projects within the city’s corridors where the most crashes occur, most of which are in low-income communities and communities of color on the South and West Sides.
 Historically disinvested communities must be prioritized; projects may include better-lit crosswalks and countdown timers, curb-protected bike lanes and bus stop bumpouts.

 Support a Chicago Bike Walk Fund by signing our petition today.